clearlinux/tallow/man/tallow.conf.5.md

 ## OPTIONS

 `ipt_path`=`<string>`
-Specifies the location of the ipset(1), iptables(1) or ip6tables(1)
+Specifies the location of the ipset(1) program and iptables(1), ip6tables(1), or firewall-cmd(1) programs.
-program.
 By default, tallow will look in "/usr/sbin" for them.

 `expires`=`<int>`
 The number of seconds that IP addresses are blocked for.
 Note that